 Why 5 Foot Way?

-A “Five Foot Way” is a covered walkway found in front of traditional two storey shophouses found all over South East Asia.
-These sheltered arcades provide shelter from the beating hot sun and monsoon rains.
-Small businesses often set up shop in these walkways selling all manner of things – from tasty snacks and spices to household paraphernalia and souvenirs.
-Street food stalls also thrive in these compact spaces with vendors selling their families’ inherited secret dishes, passed down from generation to generation, feeding all the locals who always have their favourite noodle stall here or satay stall there, and claim to know where the ‘best’ curry can be found.
+A “Five Foot Way” or “Kaki Lima” is a covered walkway found in front of traditional colonial two storey shophouses in South East Asia.
+These arcades provide shelter from the beating hot sun and monsoon rains.
+Small businesses set up shop in these walkways selling all manner of tasty snacks and spices to household paraphernalia and souvenirs.
+Street food stalls thrive in these compact spaces with vendors selling their families’ dishes, inherited from generation to generation, feeding locals who have their favourite noodle stall here or satay stall there, and claim to know where the ‘best’ fried chicken can be found.
 Food is not just a passion but a way of life for most South East Asians.